statnett/vue-plotly/README.md

   }
 ```

-https://plot.ly/javascript/getting-started/#start-plotting might also be relevant
+https://plot.ly/javascript/getting-started/#start-plotting might also be relevant.

+### Browser

+The browser [UMD](https://www.davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) build is located in the `dist` folder.

 ## Props